 Gather homework assignments from individuals and groups, provide feedback on and mark-up of submissions, and return assignments to students.
 All submissions to Assignments are logged and organized by assignment and student.

 Create a wide variety of questions for a quiz or survey: multiple choice, fill in the text, long text response, and more.
 Surveys can be set for anonymous responses.

 Record and comment on student scores, track student grades, and calculate final grades.
 Publish scores and written or audio feedback to students to view or listen to securely online.

 Conduct semi-synchronous (same time, different place) lecture-discussions though this web-based communication tool that allows faculty and students to quickly and easily share presentations, desktop materials, and other information over the Internet.
-Adobe Connect also permits real-time captioning for the benefit of all participants, including those who are deaf or hard-of-hearing.
+Zoom also permits real-time captioning for the benefit of all participants, including those who are deaf or hard-of-hearing.
 All sessions can be recorded for later viewing and/or listening.

 Create or leverage existing audio-visual materials to deliver instruction.
 Desktop tools such as Camtasia allow you to record your own narrated PowerPoints, software demonstrations, and other voice- and text-annotated course materials.
 You may also request that published video titles be purchased, captioned, and hosted on a secure RIT video server.

 Communicating with Students Online